Sedalia Speed Track Athletes Advance to AAU Nationals - NewsBreak

 Sedalia Speed Track Athletes Advance to AAU Nationals

 Five local track and field athletes have qualified for the AAU Junior Olympics, which are set for July 30 to Aug.
 6 in North Carolina.
-The...ksisradio.com
+The...awesome923.com

 Five local track and field athletes have qualified for the AAU Junior Olympics, which are set for July 30 to Aug.
 6 in North Carolina.
-The...ksisradio.com
+The...awesome923.com

 Comments / 0